haraldreingruber/blog/pair-programming-tour.md

 #

 > I love Harald's passion to explore new things and to share his skills with others.
-He always strives for the best practices, instead of the quick, "naive" solution.
+He always strives for the best practices, instead of the quick, "hacky" solution.
 I worked with him for over 2 years.
 He definitely made me a better programmer!
 > -- <cite>Robi Hammerle</cite>

 ## How can I get my own impression?